CONTINUING PROFESSIONAL DEVELOPMENT (CPD)

 The scheme supports the objective of the Irish Bar to ‘provide its clients with a high level of expertise in all areas of law combined with skilled advocacy’.

 An overview of the scheme is outlined below.
 Members are responsible for their own planned development.

 The rules of the CPD scheme may be subject to revision by The Bar of Ireland periodically.

 CPD SCHEME RULES

-The Bar of Ireland CPD scheme commenced on 1st October 2005 and it applies to all practicing barristers.
+The Bar of Ireland CPD scheme commenced on 1st October 2005 and it applies to all practicing barristers who are members of the Law Library.
 A CPD practice year is a period of 12 months ending on 30th September each year.